lupyuen/pinedio-stack-nuttx/README.md

 ST7789 Display Controller is wired differently...

 -   ST7789 receives SPI Data on GPIO 0

 -   ST7789 Data / Command Pin is connected on GPIO 13

+    (High for ST7789 Data, Low for ST7789 Commands)

 The direction of SPI Data is flipped for ST7789.
 That's why the "Swap MISO / MOSI" column is marked "No" for ST7789 Display Controller.